RIR360/development/journal/2025/april.md

 - When you're going to solve a problem, solve the easiest part first.
 - Solving in a way that the minimum visual production happen is crucial.
 - Solve a problem with multiple revisions not in one go.
+- Before making an automation tool, you must check if it's far better then the manual approach.